We value your privacy

 - Your personal information gives you authorised access to our websites so that you can update your details, access online help or perform financial transactions.
 For some products, you may be able to authorise other people (such as your employees, accountant or bookkeeper) to access, add and manage information on your behalf.

-for and can't guarantee the privacy of these third party
+guarantee the privacy of these third party websites.

 Your right to access and correct your